gzholtkevych/DDS-Simulation/docs/index.rst

 - occupance for all links (how many links in DDS ae busy at time moment t).

-All calculated metrics may be saved to the database and later be shown at my own site.
+All calculated metrics may be saved to the database and later be shown at ssite.